aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 ### getPart for a standard beacon

- * getPart MUST take a sequence of bytes as input, and produce a string.
+ * getPart MUST take an [hmac key](./search-config.md#hmac-key-generation), a sequence of bytes as input, and produce a string.
  * getPart MUST return the [basicHash](#basichash) of the input and the configured [beacon length](#beacon-length).

 ### getPart for a compound beacon